johnfedoruk/bangular/aio/content/guide/universal.md

-# Angular Universal: server-side rendering
+# Bangular Universal: server-side rendering

-This guide describes **Angular Universal**, a technology that runs your Angular application on the server.
+This guide describes **Bangular Universal**, a technology that runs your Bangular application on the server.

-A normal Angular application executes in the _browser_, rendering pages in the DOM in response to user actions.
+A normal Bangular application executes in the _browser_, rendering pages in the DOM in response to user actions.

-**Angular Universal** generates _static_ application pages on the _server_ through a process called **server-side rendering (SSR)**.
+**Bangular Universal** generates _static_ application pages on the _server_ through a process called **server-side rendering (SSR)**.

 It can generate and serve those pages in response to requests from browsers.